 - Brake Pad Warning Message on iDrive – A warning message reminds you that your BMW front brakes are worn below the minimum depth.

 - Noise when braking -Screeching, grinding, squealing, rubbing, and other noises are common symptoms that wear out your brake pads.
 When the pads wear thin, it causes a metal-on-metal scenario as the brake pad wear indicator rubs against the rotor.

 - Brake Pedal – Press the brake pedal harder or farther to complete braking.

 - Brake Light On– Another symptom of worn brake pads is the brake light coming on.

 What you will need

 - BMW Front Brake Pads – Some popular brands that make BMW brake pads and discs are BOSCH, STARK, SACHS, SKF, VAN WEZEL, VALEO, LuK, MAPCO, A.B.S., and ATE.
 Ceramic brake pads are recommended for best performance, longer life, and low dust.

 - BMW Front Rotors – Replace the rotors, especially if they have created a lip on the outer edge or your BMW steering wheel shakes when braking.

 - BMW jack adaptor – Prevent your BMW jack points from bending when using a jack to lift your car for most late-model BMW or Mini vehicles.

 - BMW Brake Wear Sensor – You must replace the brake wear sensor to reset the brake warning light.

 - Allen key set – Needed to remove caliper guide pins.

-- Jack and Jack Stand – You will need these to raise the vehicle and secure it.
+- Jack and Jack Stand – You will need these to raise and secure the vehicle.
 Wheel chocks can also be used to prevent the car from rolling back.
 Your vehicle should have a jack in the trunk.
 You will need to buy jack stands.

 - Lug wrench – A wheel lug wrench is needed to loosen the lug nuts.
 Your car should already have a lug wrench in the trunk.

 - Gloves – You need to protect your hands.

 - C – Clamp – Use a C clamp to press the piston into the caliper.
-You will not be able to fit the new brake pads without pushing the piston.
+You cannot fit the new brake pads without pushing the piston.